 ReversingLabs Reverse Engineer Karlo Zanki recently discovered a new software supply chain attack: IconBurst, which marks a new trend of less sophisticated attackers taking advantage of slack security measures.
 In other words, the case for paying attention to software supply chain risk has never been stronger.

 While it may seem fitting to place the responsibility of securing software on development teams, don't forget that the buck stops on defending the software supply chain risk with Security Operations Centers (SOCs).
-SOCs are the last line of defense for an organization, and that is why organizations, especially ones serving critical infrastructure, need to rethink the mission of their SOCs to make defending the software supply chain a top priority.
+SOCs are the last line of defense for an organization, and that is why organizations, especially ones serving critical infrastructure, need to rethink the mission of their SOCs to make defending against software supply chain attacks a top priority.

 If major enterprises begin to rethink the role of the SOC, their organizations will become more resilient to software supply chain risks.
 This means ensuring that the SOC has a holistic view of a company’s infrastructure.
 This view should include a comprehensive understanding of the software development lifecycle, CI/CD workflows, the possibility of software tampering, and more.
 This will allow SOCs to feel more prepared and knowledgeable about what kinds of threats are coming their way.